What foods contain calcium?

 Another possible calcium thief is phosphate.
 Phosphate also has some important functions in the body.
 This mineral also contributes to bone mineralization.
 However, excessive intake may interfere with calcium absorption and thus reduce the amount available to the body.

-Can you overdose on magnesium with your diet?
+Can you overdose on calcium through your diet?

 Too much calcium can be harmful and cause digestive problems or even kidney calcification and kidney stones.
-According to the EU authority EFSA, which is responsible for food safety, up to 2,500 milligrams of calcium per day in considered save for healthy adults.2
+According to the EU authority EFSA, which is responsible for food safety, up to 2,500 milligrams of calcium per day is considered safe for healthy adults.

 If calcium intake is limited to a regular diet, excessive intake is virtually impossible.
 However, taking calcium supplements or fortified foods without medical guidance can easily lead to side effects.
 This also applies to high-dose vitamin D intake, which enhances calcium absorption in the body.